rdner/rdner.de/content/posts/motorcycle/granada-spain/index.md

 # The second day of the trip

-I think, the first day was just a warm up for the second day because the second day felt more intense but also had absolutely fantastic views.
-Some parts of the route had really narrow roads with a cliff on the side, so it was quite a lot of adrenaline.
-We went to a beautiful lake and we reached the altitude of ~2,560 m at Monte Ahí de Cara, from where we could see the whole region.
+I'd say the first day was just a warm-up for the second day.
+The second day felt more intense (riding difficulty-wise) but also had absolutely fantastic views.
+Some sections of the route had really narrow roads right next to a cliff.
+So, it was quite a lot of adrenaline.
+On that day we went to see a beautiful lake, and we reached ~2,560 m of altitude at Monte Ahí de Cara.
+We could see the entire region from that spot.
+Great view!

 Again, see it for yourself: